 "Crowds of tourists would gather to watch as he worked.
 Madeline would walk among the crowd with a hat, taking donations.
 (They insisted on making donations, and she wasn't about to stop them.)
 And many stayed at the pension now, and she would tell the legend of Barbara to them in the lobby as they looked out the window at the scaffolding and the painting with spotlights shining on it, as he worked well into the night.

-"I never met the man myself, having heard this tale from the washer woman and the old night clerk when I bought the place through a broker.
+"I never met the previous owner myself, having heard this tale from the washer woman and the old night clerk when I bought the place through a broker.
 At first I thought I could reignite the mystique of the legend of Barbara, which had for a brief while made this place a Mecca for tourists.
-But the spinner of the myth -- that Madeline -- had disappeared when the former owner did.
+But the spinner of the myth -- Madeline -- had disappeared when the former owner did.
 I was unable to track her down.
 Perhaps they left together.
 I'd like to think they left together.

 "And all that remained was the name 'Pension

-to help with that.
+My friend's consultant friend is sure to help with that.
 He's a

 way to make this place -- by name, by brand, by look -- feel like

 that tourists want to believe in and return to."